jbenavidez/crypto_bot_golang/README.md

 - COMPARE crypto
 - PLACE order if crypto price is lower than the average price
 - STORE order info in our db
-- LOG info and error in log file

 ### Extra |  Crypto bot build on Python